lukemorton/lukemorton.co.uk/src/content/articles/2020-05-10-every-team-helps-to-develop-software.md

 ## Software is a good excuse for organisational change

-Software and digital transformation in general presents a great opportunity for organisational change.
+Software, and digital transformation in general, presents a great opportunity for organisational change.
 By acting more like technology startups, slow-moving organisations can begin to embrace change more readily.

-Only when your software development team embraces the wider organisation and users can they realise the true value of the software they are creating.
+Only when your software development team works hand-in-hand with the wider organisation and it's users, can they maximise the impact of the software they are developing.